-She also happens to deliver one of the film’s best lines, during the scene in which everyone is talking about how they would like to die.
-Each of them describes some hyperbolic fictitious fantasy scenario that satisfies all of their tawdry proclivities, all of it so over the top that Grace sounds like the only reasonable one of the bunch when she simply states “I’m not gonna die; I’m gonna live forever until one day I wake up, and then I’ll be a turtle”.
+She also delivers one of the film’s best lines, during the scene in which everyone talks about how they would like to die.
+Each of them describes some hyperbolic fictitious fantasy scenario that satisfies all of their tawdry proclivities, all of it so over the top that Grace sounds like the only reasonable one of the bunch when she simply states, “I’m not gonna die; I’m gonna live forever until one day I wake up, and then I’ll be a turtle”.

 Same here, sis.
 And I am sure that, when it finally happens, Paul will be cooped up in a cafe somewhere in Bisbee quoting Boxcar Bertha or telling people about the etymology of the term “mise en scene”.

 The director of this film - Emir Kusturica, a Serbian bloke - is evidently a fan of Alfred Hitchcock; indeed, he shows his affection for the tubby thrill-inducing icon in more ways than Paul’s copious references to North By Northwest; this film contains not one, but two prominent Maguffins: the fish, and the red balloon.
-Both of these items appear at the beginning of the movie, and then again at the end.
-The significance behind neither of them is explained - unless you can understand what Eskimo Uncle Leo is saying to Axel at the end.
+Both of these items appear at the movie's beginning and then again at the end.
+The significance behind neither of them is explained - unless you can understand what Eskimo Uncle Leo says to Axel at the end.

 So I guess it’s just an English Maguffin, then.